pbiecek/automl_resources/README.md

 * [embed: Extra Recipes for Encoding Categorical Predictors](https://cran.r-project.org/web/packages/embed/index.html); 	Max Kuhn; Factor predictors can be converted to one or more numeric representations using simple generalized linear models <arXiv:1611.09477> or nonlinear models <arXiv:1604.06737>.
 All encoding methods are supervised.

 ## Articles

+### 2018

+* [Auto is the new black — Google AutoML, Microsoft Automated ML, AutoKeras and auto-sklearn](https://medium.com/@santiagof/auto-is-the-new-black-google-automl-microsoft-automated-ml-autokeras-and-auto-sklearn-80d1d3c3005c); Motivation: Life is hard.
+Achieving state-of-the-art performance in a given data set is hard.
+It usually implies carefully selecting the right data pre-prossessing tasks, picking the right algorithm, model and architecture and pairing it with the right set of parameters.
+This end-to-end process is usually called Machine Learning Pipeline.
+There is no rule of thumb in which direction to go and, with more models beings developed all the time, even picking the right model is becoming challenging.
+Hyper-parameter tuning usually requires walking or sampling over all the possible values and just trying them out.
+However, there is no any warranty about finding something useful.
+In this context, automating the selection and tuning of machine learning pipelines has long been one of the goals of the machine learning community.
+This kind of task are usually referred as meta-learning — learning about learning.